(120216) 2004 EW95: Physical characteristics

 has a dark albedo of 0.04, giving it a diameter of about 291 km.
 Its reflectance spectrum bears striking resemblance to those of some hydrated C-type asteroids, indicating that this object possibly formed in the same environment as the C-type asteroids found today in the outer asteroid belt.

+Near-infrared spectra of three water ice-rich plutinos observed by JWST, including in the top.
+Water and carbon dioxide ices are present in all three objects.

 Unlike the majority of small objects in the Kuiper belt observed so far, the visible spectrum of has two features, each respectively associated with ferric oxides and phyllosilicates.
 The presence of a phyllosilicate feature in the spectrum of a minor planet indicates that the rocky component of its composition has been altered by the presence of liquid water at some point since its formation.
 For this to have occurred on in its current orbit and at temperatures of ~35K, significant quantities of thermal energy would have been required.
 While this energy could have been delivered by a very large chance collision, the strong overall similarity between the modern C-type asteroids in the outer asteroid belt and suggests that these objects formed in the same region of the early Sun's protoplanetary disk, much closer to the Sun and at higher temperatures.

-The Grand tack hypothesis predicts that the primitive C-type asteroids were dispersed from their formation location by the migrations of Jupiter and Saturn and many were injected into the outer asteroid belt where we find them today.
+The Grand tack hypothesis predicts that the primitive C-type asteroids were dispersed from their formation location by the migrations of Jupiter and Saturn and many were injected into the outer asteroid belt where they are found today.
 By the same mechanism (and others that result from planetary formation), simulations show that C-types can also be thrown outward to the trans-Neptunian region, where later they may become captured into the mean-motion resonances of Neptune.